 Polycystic Ovarian Syndrome

-Polycystic Ovarian Syndrome is a common cause of infertility in women.
-In Polycystic Ovarian Syndrome, ovulation is affected by an imbalance of hormones.
+Polycystic Ovarian Syndrome (PCOD/PCOS) is a common cause of infertility in women.
+In PCOD, ovulation is affected by an imbalance of hormones in woman body.
 The main job of ovaries is to develop and mature and ripen.
 Instead, in Polyscystic Ovarian Syndrome, cysts start to form in the ovaries.
 This leads to menstruation cycles that aren’t regular in their occurrence.
 It also leads to an increased growth of hair, acne and an increase in body weight.
 Tackling the weight issue is done by adopting lifestyle and diet changes.
-Ovulation-stimulating drugs are also used, along with artificial hormones and in vitro-fertilization.
+Ovulation-stimulating drugs are also used, along with artificial hormones and In-Vitro Fertilization (IVF).
 Losing weight can have significant effect on the chances of copulation.

 Tubes are the main transport system for the eggs and the sperms.
 If they get blocked, the eggs and the sperm won’t be able to meet and therefore, will almost never lead to conception.
 Tube blockages can be a result of inflammatory disease in the pelvis, diseases that have been transmitted sexually or any previous surgical interventions in the area.
-Treatment options are laproscopic surgery or In-vitro fertilization.
+Treatment options are laparoscopic surgery or In-Vitro Fertilization Treatment (IVF).
 Rates of success in conception aren’t fixed and depends from person-to-person.

 Sometimes, infertility can be due to a combination of factors of the man and the woman as well.
+Male infertility treatments are different than the treatments that are used in women infertility.
 In the end, what is required is proper diagnosis and management of the cause or factor causing infertility.
 Ayurveda has a number of different healing techniques that can help a woman take care of her problems in a safe, natural, and unique way.
 It can help people view their previously built hopes and dreams, once again.

 Diabetes is termed as a modern disease.
 The reason it has been termed ‘modern’, is not because it has been seen in people in modern years, but because it it’s prevalence has increased in the population, in the recent years.
 The number of people with Diabetes has seen a steep increase, especially since the Industrial Revolution.
 With the machines replacing humans in different jobs, the physical activity of the common man gradually reduced and as this happened, the occurrence of Diabetes could be seen, on the rise.
 Without a proper check in the initial phases, it was almost too late before people realized how large-scale the spread of Diabetes was.